Iowa Medical Malpractice Laws & Statutory Rules

 • what happens if you are partially responsible for your injuries.

-The Statute of Limitations for Medical Malpractice Lawsuits in Iowa
+Iowa's Statute of Limitations for Medical Malpractice Lawsuits

 Each state has laws setting strict deadlines on much time a plaintiff (the person filing a lawsuit) has to bring a case to court.
 These laws are called "statutes of limitations."
 There are different deadlines for different types of lawsuits, and Iowa—like most states—has a specific statute of limitations for medical malpractice cases.
 If the injured patient fails to get the lawsuit filed before the applicable time limit expires, the court will almost certainly dismiss the case—and the patient will have lost the right to pursue compensation for a health care provider's negligence.
 That's why it's so important to understand—and adhere to—the statute of limitations.